What is Technology Addiction and are you Addicted to Technology

 Conclusion

-Technology addiction is real and increasingly common, but it's not inevitable or permanent.
-The first step is recognizing patterns—Do you frequently use longer than intended?
+Problematic technology use is real and widely reported, but most of it is not a clinical disorder—and it's not inevitable or permanent.
+The first step is recognizing patterns: Do you frequently use longer than intended?
 Do you feel anxious without your phone?
 Are relationships or sleep suffering?
 If yes, start with simple changes: disable notifications, enable grayscale, move the charger out of the bedroom.
 These aren't boring—they're your first tools to reclaim agency.
+If the pattern is severe and persistent, see a licensed clinician; they can assess whether something like ICD-11 Gaming Disorder or an underlying anxiety/depression issue is in play.
 Technology is a tool.
 You decide how to use it.